GluuFederation/tutorials/cedarling/nodejs/nodejs-cedarling-integration.md

 - First, we make a middleware `authenticate` which helps us to make an authorization request to the Cedarling WASM with Access Token and ID Token.
 Your ID Token should have a Role claim, and if you don't have a role, then you need to change the policy, which will act like ABAC.

-- Second, the `getAction` function helps to get correct action.
-There is request object which check the authorization for the action.
+- Second, the `getAction` function helps to get the correct action.
+There is a request object that checks the authorization for the action.
 In response, it returns a result where we get which policy is responsible for authorization, timestamp, and decision.
-Below is an example of the Create(or POST http request) action result.
+Below is an example of the Create(or POST HTTP request) action result.
 Use `result.decision` to authorize the request and show/hide elements.

 ```json
 {